chasinglogic/dfm/README.md

 ## Features

-DFM Supports these features that I was unable to find in other Dotfile Management solutions.
+dfm Supports these features that I was unable to find in other Dotfile Management solutions.

 ### Multiple Dotfile Profiles

-DFM's core feature is the idea of "profiles".
-Profiles are simply a collection of dotfiles that DFM manages and links in the `$HOME` directory or config directories.
+dfm's core feature is the idea of "profiles".
+Profiles are simply a collection of dotfiles that dfm manages and links in the `$HOME` directory or config directories.
 This means that you can have multiple profiles and overlap them.
 This feature is hard to write directly about so I will illustrate it's usefulness with two Use Cases:

 #### The Work Profile

-I use one laptop for work and personal projects in my DFM profiles I have my personal profile "chasinglogic" which contains all my dotfiles for Emacs, git, etc. and a "work" profile which only has a `.gitconfig` that has my work email in it.
+I use one laptop for work and personal projects in my dfm profiles I have my personal profile "chasinglogic" which contains all my dotfiles for Emacs, git, etc. and a "work" profile which only has a `.gitconfig` that has my work email in it.
 So my profile directory looks like this: